-Veeam Agents provide the ability to backup and restore workloads which prohibit the use of a virtual machine backup (e.g. physical computers, public cloud vms, vms which snapshots cannot be created for).
-Starting from version 9.5 Update 3, Veeam Backup & Replication lets you centrally deploy and manage Veeam Agent for Microsoft Windows and Veeam Agent for Linux on computers in your infrastructure from within the Veeam Backup & Replication console.
+Veeam Agents provide the ability to back up and restore workloads which prohibit the use of a virtual machine backup (e.g. physical computers, public cloud vms, vms which snapshots cannot be created for).
+Veeam Backup & Replication lets you centrally deploy and manage Veeam Agent for Microsoft Windows and Veeam Agent for Linux on computers in your infrastructure from within the Veeam Backup & Replication console.

 The central management of Veeam Agents involves additional elements in the console:

 - Protection Group - Container in the Veeam Backup & Replication inventory aimed to combine protected computers (e.g. by type or workload etc.)

 - Agent Backup Job - Scheduled on the backup server similar as VM backup jobs.
 One job can be used to process one or more Protection Groups and/or individual computers.

 - Backup Policy - Describes configuration of individual Veeam Agent backup jobs scheduled on protected computers (in contrast to Agent Backup Jobs scheduled on the backup server).
 Settings from a Backup Policy can be applied to one or more individual computers or computers added to the inventory as part of a Protection Group.

 For detailed descriptions of the purpose, setup, usage and behavior of these elements please refer to the Veeam Agent Management Guide.